 Whilst the MAP Academy produces content in-house, we often work with partners who share our values, to help us enrich our content and reach new audiences.

 Below you will find information on our partners and collaborators.
-If you work with arts or research-based institutions or schools, universities and educators, and would like to discuss working with us, please contact our Partnerships & Communications Manager, Shivani Gandhi, at email@example.com.
+If you work with arts or research-based institutions or schools, universities and educators, and would like to discuss working with us, please contact our Head of Partnerships, Outreach & Community, Shivani Gandhi, at email@example.com.

 Art & Photography Foundation

 The MAP Academy benefits from the Art & Photography Foundation’s support, advisory panel as well as from the collection and resources at the Museum of Art & Photography (MAP) Bengaluru, which it oversees.
 All of our online courses are certified by the Foundation, which is committed to promoting cultural heritage by connecting the arts to communities through educational and outreach programmes.